microsoft/WhatTheHack/024-HealthyBrainSynapse/Coach/README.md

 # Overview

-The es section is dedicated to those who are running the What The Hack
+The coach section is dedicated to those who are running the What The Hack

 # Introduction